Using the Advanced caching options, you can turn on and off output and client cache globally for the entire web application and all of its sites.

 NOTE: Sitefinity CMS does not support distributed caching and AppFabric.

 You can set the maximum size of the items that are cached.
 Items larger that the predefined size are not cached.
-You do this in the cache profiles, described above.
+For more information how to configure caching of items, see Administration: Configure cache profiles.

 NOTE: The maximum amount of memory to be used for cache is equal to the maximum size of items cached times the number of pages.